worldmaking/digm5950/2018/evo.md

 [A fantastic list of practical applications of genetic algorithm & evolutionary programming](http://www.talkorigins.org/faqs/genalg/genalg.html#examples)

 ### Some inspiration

+We encountered the use of artificial evolution by Karl Sims in our [introductory slides](../intro.html)

 [Karl Sims' Genetic Images](http://www.karlsims.com/genetic-images.html) -- and the [1991 Siggraph Paper](http://www.karlsims.com/papers/siggraph91.html)